Are women’s faces allowed to be printed on newspapers (or websites)?

 See Hishkashrus #582 where it brings three points we find by the Rebbe.

 1) After the Rebbetzin Chaya Mushka passed away, they put out an album of her where there was also her picture in black and white.
-The Nitei Gavriel asked how it is proper to put a picture of the Rebbetzin in the book and at the very least one could be stringent in this matter.
-The Rebbe answered (in a letter of 11th of Adar 5748 – Ma’anos Kodesh 5748 #146) that when one does not know her personally and one does not intend to stare at the picture and also it is not in color there is no problem.
+Rabbi Zinner (the Nitei Gavriel) asked how it is proper to put a picture of the Rebbetzin in the book and at the very least one could be stringent in this matter.
+The Rebbe answered (in a letter of 11th of Adar 5748 – Ma’anos Kodesh 5748 #146) that when one does not know her personally, or one does not intend to stare (gaze) at the picture, or if it is not in color there is no problem; amd especially if all three conditions are lacking.

-Regarding the final point that the Nitei Gavriel claimed that one should at the very least be stringent in this matter, the Rebbe responded that to be stringent here would cause that one is lacking in fulfillment of the verse, “and one shall place the living to heart” as is seen clearly.
+Regarding the final point that Rabbi Zinner wrote, that one should at the very least be stringent in this matter as an act of piety, the Rebbe responded that to be stringent here would cause that one is lacking in fulfillment of the verse, “and one shall place the living to heart” as is seen clearly.

 2) The Rebbe instructed to Tzivos Hashem when they made publications intended for non-religious children like “The Moshiach Times” that there should also be a design on the front cover of a girl in addition to of a boy so that girls will know that the publication is also intended for them.
 Also, the fact that the boys and girl stand separately on the cover will highlight the needs for separation of the genders.